Close ILTakeCare Suggestion

 An electric scooter is a two-wheeler vehicle like any other motorbike or scooter; the only difference is that an electric scooter does not run on petrol or diesel.
 Instead, an electric motor and a battery power it.
 Electric scooters cause zero-emission and zero noise pollution – making this category of two-wheelers the most viable alternative to deal with pollution.

-Two-wheeler insurance for electric scooters
+Is bike insurance compulsory for electric scooters?

-When it comes to e-vehicles, Indians have widely accepted the e-rickshaws, but the market for electric two-wheelers and EVs is still small.
+No. When it comes to e-vehicles, Indians have widely accepted the e-rickshaws, but the market for electric two-wheelers and EVs is still small.
 Despite the monetary benefits from the government, customers are shying away from these vehicles.
 This may be one reason why the government had not laid out any definitive rule or guideline for electric scooters' insurance (especially for the low-speed ones).

 However, there are other electric scooters in India - mighty beasts with high-powered motors that generate huge torque and power.
 In terms of top speed, these electric scooters are equivalent to their petrol counterparts and can reach up to a rate of 80-90kmph.